Did you know that you and your family have measurable levels of toxins in your body?

 We compromised by buying each other a stainless steel cookware set for Christmas.
 They were surprisingly affordable and we love them – especially since we’re not consuming hazardous chemicals.

-Ceramcor Cookware is a very high quality cookware brand that is well known for being super clean regarding ingredients.
+Ceramcor Cookware is a very high quality cookware brand that is well known for being super clean regarding ingredients--if you can save up for it, it's a great choice.

 7. Avoid Toxic Pesticides (On Food and Lawn / Garden)

-The sources I’m referring to here are the ones found on your non-organic produce as well as the bug spray you use in your home to poison/drown unwanted creatures.
+The pesticides I’m referring to here are the ones found on your non-organic produce as well as the bug spray you use in your home to poison/drown unwanted creatures.

 The American Academy of Pediatrics states that the poisoning risks of pesticides are clear, from both acute and chronic exposure.
 Exposure to pesticides is linked to decreased brain function, pediatric cancers, and behavioral problems.

 Quick Fix for Pesticides

 When purchasing produce, we buy everything organic that’s found on EWG’s Dirty Dozen list, and the rest we buy non-organic (unless the organic is on a huge sale).
 If you can buy everything organic, then good on ya.
 But avoiding the most pesticide-riddled produce can help rid your life of high sources of toxins.

 Do a Google search for CSA (community supported agriculture) or farmer's market and maybe you can find some awesome local organic farm to buy your produce from.
 I just volunteered to run a drop-off site for a local CSA.